abhilampard/SUDOKU-using-Backtracking/README.md

 Solving a sudoku puzzle can be rather tricky, but the rules of the game are quite simple.
 A sudoku puzzle is a grid of nine by nine squares or cells, that has been subdivided into nine subgrids or "regions" of three by three cells.

 The objective of sudoku is to enter a digit from 1 through 9 in each cell, in such a way that:
-•	Each horizontal row (shown in pink) contains each digit exactly once
+•	Each horizontal row contains each digit exactly once
-•	Each vertical column (shown in yellow) contains each digit exactly once
+•	Each vertical column contains each digit exactly once
-•	Each sub grid or region (shown in green) contains each digit exactly once
+•	Each sub grid or region contains each digit exactly once

 ## Algorithm Used